 Cyprus

-Conditions.
 Non-EU and EEA citizens who want to buy property in Cyprus will need official permission from the Council of Ministers of the country.
 It is usually readily granted for the purchase of a house or plot of land not exceeding 4014 square meters.
+In some cases, permits may also be issued for larger lots, depending on the specific circumstances.

 Restrictions.
 In addition, foreigners who are not citizens of the EU or EEA can only own one object.
 And commercial property can only be bought by a legal entity registered in Cyprus.